USRSE/rse-hpc-2021/pages/call.md

 We particularly encourage submissions from first-time conference presenters, and from members of groups that have historically been underrepresented in the HPC community.

-Papers and discussion topics should be submitted using the link below.
+Papers should be submitted using the link below.
 The deadline for submissions is Friday, August 6, 2021, at 11:59 PM AoE (UTC-12).

 Submission website:
 <https://submissions.supercomputing.org/?page=Submit&id=SC21WorkshopRSEHPC2021Submission&site=sc21>